 Why Are You Considering Grad School?

 Are you passionate about furthering your education in a particular area of study?
 Grad school could be right for you.
 However, if you’ve finished your undergraduate degree, and aren’t sure about what you want to do with your life, then grad school isn’t the place to figure it out (unless you’ve got loads of money to burn).
-Be sure you’re attending grad school for the right reasons, and not just because you’re unsure about what to do next.
+Be sure you’re attending grad school for the right reasons, and not just because you’re unsure about what to do next or feel it’s something you should be doing.

 Can You Get Work Experience While Attending Grad School?